Walter Model: Battle of the Bulge

 The operation was launched on 16 December 1944 and enjoyed initial success, but it quickly suffered from a lack of air cover and the inexperience in some of its infantry component, and critically short fuel supply.
-Sixth SS Panzer Army met heavy allied resistance, and while Fifth Panzer Army managed to make a deep thrust into Allied line, Model was unable to exploit the breakthrough there.
-He had failed to capture a vital road junction at Bastogne, and this in combination with poor weather and difficult terrain, caused the German columns to back up into huge traffic jams on the roads behind the front.
-Starved of fuel and ammunition, the attack had broken down by 25 December, and was abandoned on 8 January.
+The Sixth Panzer Army met heavy Allied resistance, and while the Fifth Panzer Army managed to make a deep thrust into the Allied line, Model was unable to exploit the breakthrough there.
+He had failed to capture a vital road junction at Bastogne, and this, in combination with poor weather and difficult terrain, caused the German columns to back up into huge traffic jams on the roads behind the front.
+Starved of fuel and ammunition, the attack had broken down by 25 December, and was abandoned on 8 January 1945.